emrecanbulut/CarND-Behavioral-Cloning-P3/writeup_template.md

 Here is a visualization of the architecture:

-![alt text][image1]
+![CNN Architecture][image2]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![Center Lane Driving][image5]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover if it ever ended up on the side of the road.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the right side of the road:

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![1][image8]
+![2][image9]
+![3][image10]
+![4][image11]

-To augment the data set, I also flipped images and angles thinking that this would give the model some hint about the pattern between the image and the steering angle.
+To augment the data set, I also flipped images and angles thinking that this would give the model more 'insight' about the pattern between the image and the steering angle.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![Normal Image][image6]
+![Flipped Image][image7]

 I also used the left and the right camera images mounted on the vehicle.
 To pair those images with some steering angle, I came up with below formula consisting of a constant and a trigonometric part:
-![alt text][ECB]

-![alt text][ECB]
+![Left formula][image3]

+![Right formula][image4]

 So, according to the formula,
 1. If CENTER = -1, trigonometric part is -1.